 How do I use the loot filter in Diablo 4?
-In the filter menu, you have two options: You can either create a completely new filter or import a filter using a specific code.
+In the filter menu, you have two options: You can either create a completely new filter or import a filter via a specific code.
 Existing filters can also be adjusted at any time by adding or editing rules and conditions.

 You can then assign various conditions to the rules.